Jahia/jcontent/README.md

 ### Main view routing

-The main route contains the site key and the language of the content as well as the mode in which we are (pages, search, apps).
-The routing is done in the `ContentManager` component.
+The main route contains the site key and the language of the content as well as the mode in which we are (pages, search, apps) which is parsed in `JContent.redux.js`.
+The routing is done in the `ContentRoute` component.

 ## Open-Source